 He has an MPA with a Certificate in Non-Profit Management from the Evans School at the University of Washington and a BA in Sociology from Amherst College.
 He has been to every movie theater in San Francisco.

-Kelly invokes her passion for all things numbers as EFF's Finance Director.
+Kelly invokes her passion for all things numbers as EFF's Chief Financial Officer.
 Prior to joining the staff, she was a frequent volunteer at EFF events while honing her finance and accounting skills at a large public accounting firm.
 When her head is not buried deep in spreadsheets, she enjoys puzzles and games of most varieties, and attends local sporting events.

 Cara focuses on trademark, copyright, and free speech issues as a staff attorney on EFF's intellectual property team.
 She also works on EFF's Coders' Rights Project, assisting programmers, developers, and researchers who are helping to build a safer future for us all.
 Cara came to EFF from O'Melveny & Myers LLP, where her practice focused on trademark litigation and counseling.
 As a law student, Cara worked on First and Fourth Amendment issues at the American Civil Liberties Union’s Speech, Privacy, and Technology Project, the New York Civil Liberties Union, and the Foundation for Individual Rights in Education, and she was awarded a fellowship in the Arthur Garfield Hays Civil Liberties Program at NYU School of Law.
 Cara holds a J.D. from New York University and a B.A. in linguistics from Northwestern University.

-Gennie directs the activism team at EFF.
-Her research and advocacy focus on consumer privacy and security, with an emphasis on third-party tracking, platform policy, secure messaging, and student privacy.
-She also works on content moderation and open access.
+Gennie is the Managing Director of Technology at the Electronic Frontier Foundation, where she oversees the organization's Engineering & Design, Public Interest Technology, and Technical Operations teams.
+Her research and writing primarily focuses on consumer privacy and security, with an emphasis on third-party tracking, platform policy, and secure messaging, as well as content moderation and open access.

-David Greene, Senior Staff Attorney and Civil Liberties Director, has significant experience litigating First Amendment issues in state and federal trial and appellate courts and is one of the country's leading advocates for and commentators on freedom of expression in the arts.
-David was a founding member, with David Sobel and Shari Steele, of the Internet Free Expression Alliance, and currently serves on the Northern California Society for Professional Journalists Freedom of Information Committee, the steering committee of the Free Expression Network, the governing committee of the ABA Forum on Communications Law, and on advisory boards for several arts and free speech organizations across the country.
-David is also an adjunct professor at the University of San Francisco School of Law, where he teaches classes in First Amendment and media law and an instructor in the journalism department at San Francisco State University.
+David Greene, Senior Staff Attorney and Civil Liberties Director, has significant experience litigating First Amendment issues in state and federal trial and appellate courts.
+David currently serves on the steering committee of the Free Expression Network, the governing committee of the ABA Forum on Communications Law, and on advisory boards for several arts and free speech organizations across the country.
+David is also an adjunct professor at the University of San Francisco School of Law, where he teaches classes in First Amendment and media law and was formerly an instructor in the journalism department at San Francisco State University.
 He has written and lectured extensively on many areas of First Amendment Law, including as a contributor to the International Encyclopedia of Censorship.
 Before joining EFF, David was for twelve years the Executive Director and Lead Staff Counsel for First Amendment Project, where he worked with EFF on numerous cases including Bunner v.
 DVDCCA.
 David also previously served as program director of the National Campaign for Freedom of Expression where he was the principal contributor and general editor of the NCFE Quarterly and the principal author of the NCFE Handbook to Understanding, Preparing for and Responding to Challenges to your Freedom of Artistic Expression.
 He also practiced with the firms Bryan Cave LLP and Hancock, Rothert & Bunshoft.
+Way back in 1998, he was a founding member, with David Sobel and Shari Steele, of the Internet Free Expression Alliance.
 He is a 1991 graduate of Duke University School of Law.